n1ru4l/envelop/packages/plugins/generic-auth/README.md

 > You can apply that directive to any GraphQL `field` definition, not only to root fields.

-> If you are using a different directive for authentication, you can pass
+> If you are using a different directive for authentication, you can pass `authDirectiveName`
-> `directiveOrExtensionFieldName` configuration to customize it.
+> configuration to customize it.

 ##### Allow unauthenticated access for specific fields using a field extension